 For many people, hearing a great song about magical landscapes and witches’ incantations can feel like a truly supernatural and deeply enjoyable experience.
 With autumn and Halloween celebrations, it is a great time to familiarize ourselves with some truly exemplary songs from the more mystical side of pop music.

 Like a good storybook or a favorite film, a magical song can take you away from all your cares and worries and introduce you to new worlds and new ideas.
-To add to our recent list of magical tunes, here are just a few more great songs about magic to help you fill your evenings with enchanting music and sparkling emotions.
+To add to our recent list of magical tunes, here are just a few more great songs about magic to help you fill your evenings with magical music from silly skeleton puns to deep, emotional dives into the supernatural.

 Here are just a few of the best songs about magic and the supernatural, and why listening to these songs can be an otherworldly adventure in sonic exploration.